3.0 FACULTY RIGHTS, RESPONSIBILITIES AND EVALUATIONS (SD5613S)

 b.
 The Department Chair reviews the Dean's evaluation/recommendation and signs a statement to this effect (which does not imply endorsement of the Dean's evaluation).
 The Chair has the right to discuss the evaluation with the Dean prior to signing it for submission to the Provost and VCAA.

 5 a.
 The Faculty Record, with Chair's Evaluation, is submitted to the appropriate Dean.
 For Program Directors, this should be the Dean who oversees the program rather than the Dean who oversees the home department.
-The faculty member has the right to submit a written appeal of the Chairís Evaluation to the Dean or to request a meeting to discuss it.
-By September 15, after reviewing the documents and any other pertinent information, the Dean determines both the final evaluation and salary recommendation and reports it, with written explanation, to the faculty member and the Chair.
+The faculty member has the right to submit a written appeal of the Chair’s Evaluation to the Dean or to request a meeting to discuss it.
+By September 15, after reviewing the documents, results of student evaluations, and any other pertinent information, the Dean determines both the final evaluation and salary recommendation and reports it, with written explanation, to the faculty member and the Chair.
 Within ten days, the faculty member may submit a written appeal to the Provost and VCAA for reconsideration of the final evaluation.
 The entire process is to be completed no later than October 1.

 b.
 By June 15, the Faculty Record, with Dean's Evaluation, is submitted to the Provost and VCAA.
-The chair has the right to submit a written appeal of the Deanís Evaluation to the Provost or to request a meeting to discuss it.
-By September 15, after reviewing the documents and any other pertinent information, the Provost and VCAA determines both the final evaluation and salary recommendation and reports it, with written explanation, to the Chair.
+The chair has the right to submit a written appeal of the Dean’s Evaluation to the Provost or to request a meeting to discuss it.
+By September 15, after reviewing the documents, results of student evaluations, and any other pertinent information, the Provost and VCAA determines both the final evaluation and salary recommendation and reports it, with written explanation, to the Chair.
 Within ten days, the Chair may submit a written appeal to the Provost and VCAA for reconsideration of the final evaluation.
 The entire process is to be completed no later than October 1.

 The following categories will be used in evaluating the work of faculty members in annual evaluation:

-Below Standard: This category is for faculty members who are not fulfilling their primary responsibility to deliver effective teaching and meet minimum expectations in scholarship and service, as defined in Section 3.3.3.
+Improvement Plan Needed: This category is for faculty members who fall well below the minimum expectations in either teaching, service, or scholarship/scholarly or creative activity as defined in Section 3.3.3.
 Faculty members in this category are not eligible for merit-based salary increases.

-A faculty member with Professional Development Leave, an endowed Professorship, or any other assignment which removes him or her from any teaching responsibilities will be expected to have correspondingly greater accomplishments in scholarship and/or service to compensate for a lighter teaching load.
+A faculty member with Professional Development Leave, an endowed Professorship, or any other assignment which removes them from any teaching responsibilities will be expected to have correspondingly greater accomplishments in scholarship and scholarly or creative activity and/or service to compensate for a lighter teaching load.